Vendée Globe: Course

-Additional waypoints may be set in the sailing instructions for a particular race, to ensure safety relative to ice conditions, weather, etc. There is also an exclusion zone set around Antarctica where competitors are prohibited to sail due to risk of icebergs.
+Additional waypoints may be set in the sailing instructions for a particular race, to ensure safety relative to ice conditions, weather, etc. There is also an exclusion zone set around Antarctica where competitors are prohibited from sailing due to the risk of icebergs.

 The competitors may stop at anchor, but may not draw alongside a quay or another vessel; they may receive no outside assistance, including customised weather or routing information.
 The only exception is that a competitor who has an early problem may return to the start for repairs and then restart the race, as long as the restart is within 10 days of the official start.

 Qualification

 To mitigate the risks, competitors are required to undergo medical and survival courses.
 They must also be able to demonstrate prior racing experience; either a completed single-handed trans-oceanic race or the completion of a previous Vendée Globe.
 The qualifying race must have been completed on the same boat as the one the sailor will race in the Vendée Globe; or the competitor must complete an additional trans-oceanic observation passage, of not less than 2500 mi, at an average speed of at least 7 knots, with his or her boat.